 Block & Programming Languages¶

-At the very core, there are three different structures involved when a program is edited with a block editor:
+At the very core, there are four different structures involved when a program is edited with a block editor:

 - The abstract syntax tree represents the structure of the code that is via the block editor.
 In a conventional system this can be thought of as a “file”.